 (4) A licence is valid only for the maximum quantity of dangerous goods specified in it.

-37. Licences may be surrendered
+37. Licence, surrender of

 (1) A licence holder may surrender the licence by giving it to the Chief Officer with written notice that it is being surrendered.